-Hernando County's Growth Strategy protects the functional integrity of remaining wildlands and wildlife habitat in support of the County's rich ecological, recreational and agrarian heritage.
-Protection is accomplished through conservation of wildlife and natural resources of importance in Hernando County.
+Hernando County's Growth Strategy-includes an emphasis on protectsing the functional ecological integrity of remaining wildlands and wildlife habitat in support of the County's rich ecological, recreational and agrarian heritage, especially those areas that provide for major wildlife movement corridors and functional linkages.
+Protection is shall be accomplished through preservation of habitat connectivity and through conservation of wildlife and natural resources of importance in Hernando County.
 [F.S.
 163.3177(6)(d)]

+Ecological Linkages

-Habitat Conservation [F.S.
+Habitat Conservation

+[F.S.
 163.3177(6)(d)2.e.]